vhakulinen/bruno-server/README.md

 Open issue if you come across any bug or if you know python and have free time, clone the repo, fix the bug and make pull request!

-There is stuff to do with SSL connection which is fairly easy to do on server side but this needs work on client side before we can apply it.
-Protocol between peers (UDP connections) needs to be designed but server client protocl is pretty much locked down.
+There is stuff to do with SSL connection which is fairly easy on server side but this work on client side before we can apply it.
+Protocol between peers (UDP connections) needs to be designed but server <-> client protocol is pretty much locked down.

 If you are really bored, you could write tests :)